 Cultural Diversity Plan

-Cancer Council Victoria's Cultural Diversity Plan 2017–2021 four outcome areas:
+Cancer Council Victoria’s Diversity and Inclusion Plan 2022 – 2023 has three outcome areas:

 MOU with Ethnic Communities Council of Victoria